TheAppHub/hindsight/source/_posts/work/richfield-village.md

 deliverables: Brand Identity, Signage & Wayfinding, Publication Design
 permalink: /portfolio/richfield-village/
 image: Richfield-Village_1.jpg
+carouselImage: Carousel-Slider-Richfield.jpg
 categories:
   - Branding and Design
   - Packaging & Print
 tags:
 ---

 ## Rebranding Richfield.
 More than just a lifestyle village.

 Richfield Village, an architectural award-winning haven for over 55s, desperately needed a brand facelift.
 Our mission?
 To revitalise its brand identity, transforming it to a beacon of luxury and quality.